dantleech/docbot/README.md

 - You provide an article containing a set of delarative blocks.
 - The blocks are executed output is captured.
-- The docuementation is rendered to a format of your choice (e.g. markdown).
+- The documentation is rendered to a format of your choice (e.g. markdown).

 Features
 --------